MrRooni/homekitbuilds/2021-05-21-lighting-my-basement-with-lifx-and-onvis.md

 ## Light ‘em Up

 With our [garage door properly automated](https://homekitbuilds.mrrooni.com/2021/05/14/meross-smart-wi-fi-garage-opener.html) my mind quickly turned to other places in my house that could do with a bit of automation.
 Lighting is the typical smart home entry point and that’s where I headed next.
-The previous homeowner had finished the basement of our house and installed ceiling lights operated by pull chain throughout.
-If you wanted to turn on the lights in the basement you had to walk around to four separate locations to do so.
+The previous homeowner had finished the basement and installed pull-chain-operated ceiling lights throughout.
+If you wanted to turn on the lights you had to walk around to four separate locations to do so.

 Those lights last about a year before the pull chains were snapped by overzealous children and I started on a project I would never finish to wire these lights to a proper wall switch.
 The old bulbs were removed, the chains were never replaced, and we made due with a mostly dark basement whenever we went down there.